 You deserve an attorney who can do the same for you.
 If shared blame is an issue, give us a call today to speak with a lawyer who can help minimize your role in the attack.

 We’ll Fight to Recover Compensation for All of Your Dog Bite Injuries

 Dog bites can cause a variety of injuries aside from the wound itself.
 Some dogs have the power to knock a human over–especially if the victim is a child.

-At The Bradley Law Firm, we’ll fight to recover compensation for the full range of your dog bite injuries, which might include:
+At Bradley Law Personal Injury Lawyers, we’ll fight to recover compensation for the full range of your dog bite injuries, which might include:

 - Soft tissue damage